Catherine Kamowski

-Catherine Kamowski (born 8 April 1958) is a French politician of La République En Marche!
+Catherine Kamowski (born 8 April 1958 in Valenciennes) is a French politician of La République En Marche!
 (LREM) who was elected to the French National Assembly on 18 June 2017, representing the department of Isère.

 Political career

 In parliament, Kamowski serves on the Committee on Legal Affairs.

 In addition to her committee assignments, Kamowski is a member of the French-Quebec Parliamentary Friendship Group.
 She has also been a substitute member of the French delegation to the Parliamentary Assembly of the Council of Europe (PACE) since 2019.

 Political positions

 In 2018, Kamowski joined other co-signatories around Sébastien Nadot in officially filing a request for a commission of inquiry into the legality of French weapons sales to the Saudi-led coalition fighting in Yemen, days before an official visit of Saudi Crown Prince Mohammed bin Salman to Paris.

 In July 2019, Kamowski voted in favour of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.